MaartjePfauder/wikisource-german-speeches/README.md

 According to the Wikimedia Terms of Use, content may be reused as long as licensing requirements are followed (Wikisource hosts public domain and CC BY-SA material).

-Because I only accessed publicly available article pages, respected rate-limits, and preserved attribution (via url and title), I can assume that this scraping activity is permitted.
+Because I only accessed publicly available article pages, respected rate-limits, and preserved attribution (via url and title), It is safe to assume that this scraping activity is permitted.